trustedanalytics-ng/platform-wiki/administration_manageorgsusers.md

 4. Confirm the deletion.
 ![](/images/Delete_User_Organization_v7_Crpd.png)

-5. TAP deletes the organization (or space) and displays a confirmation message in the upper right of the screen.
+5. TAP deletes the organization and displays a confirmation message in the upper right of the screen.
 Refresh your browser after several seconds to see the deletion reflected on the screen.

 >This only deletes the user from the organization; their user account still exists at the platform level.